criooz/criooz.github.io/index.md

 ## Welcome

-For the people who don't know who I am….

-I am a simple guy looking for the opportunity to make his dreams come true and hope to carry on with you guys together till the end…

-I was born in the darkest Peru several years ago – not several but sounded good.
+Let's start from where I was born - I was born in the darkest Peru several years ago – not several but sounded good.

-I am an IT Professional with demonstrating Entrepreneurial Spirit.
+I am a Cloud-First Approach Technologist with demonstrating Entrepreneurial Spirit.
 Serious, intuitive, reliable with a multi-cultural background and an international perspective.

 Owing to my innate passion, my studies have led me to specialise in computing and electronics.
-Information Technology is the basis for which I have developed my first skills: Microsoft Technologies.
+Information Technology is the basis for which I have developed my first skills: Cloud Technologies.

 I always apply my tried and tested skills to the challenges of today's ever-changing markets.
 A thorough understanding of what works is used to all my projects using the latest software and technologies to achieve my business goals.